UMCUGenetics/Genetic-Immune-Escape/README.md

 ├─ 3_positive_selection # Scripts and notebooks for HLA-I and non-HLA positive selection analyses (Figure 4 amd Figure 6) └── scripts_positive_selection/ # Scripts to run the positive selection analyses, both for mutations and CNVs across cancer types and pancancer in Hartwig and PCAWG
    └── analysis/ # Visualization notebooks
+├─ 4_neoepitopes_LOH_selection/ # Notebooks to perform the analysis of selection of the allele with the highest neoepitope repertoire (Figure 5)
-├── external_data/ # directory with external data used by the scripts ├── metadata/ # diretory with patient metadata used by the scripts, some files are not shared (or certain columns were removed) to avoid sharing patient-senstive data.
+├─ supp_note_2_neo/ # Scripts and data to evaluate Neo tool performance (see Supp.
+Note 2) ├── external_data/ # directory with external data used by the scripts ├── metadata/ # diretory with patient metadata used by the scripts, some files are not shared (or certain columns were removed) to avoid sharing patient-senstive data.
 ├── README.md        # this file